tseymourmusic/4iAI-Monograph/monographs/NEURO_SOMATIC_MONOGRAPH.md

 subtitle: "Neuro-Somatic Hardware Integration in Twice-Exceptional (2e) Systems: The Asymmetry-Symmetry Paradox as a Medical-Grade Specification for the 4iAI™ Stage IV Circuit"

-Parent: "MASTER DOSSIER: The Architecture of Asymmetry"
+parent: "MASTER DOSSIER: The Architecture of Asymmetry"

 nav_order: 1